Wills and Probate: Our Services

 • A house or land which is owned by more than one person as ‘joint tenants’ (for example, a married couple).
 When the first of the two joint owners dies, the property passes to the surviving joint owner by ‘survivorship’.
 As the survivor then owns the property outright it forms part of their estate and passes under their Will on death;

-• Monies in joint bank accounts – this passes by survivorship to the joint account holder;
+• Monies in joint bank accounts – this usually passes by survivorship to the joint account holder;

 • Pensions – most pensions allow for you to ‘nominate’ where your pension will go if you die before receiving it.
 This means that quite sizeable sums can pass outside your Will